 See the Journal Gap Filling page for information.

 40. We understand that EAST is a member of the Rosemont Shared Print Alliance.
 What exactly is Rosemont?

 The Rosemont Shared Print Alliance is a collaboration of regional programs interested in coordinating their efforts on a larger scale to ensure the retention of and access to print journal backfiles.
 The current participants are the:

 EAST representatives sit on the Rosemont Operations Committee and Executive Committee.
-For a description of Rosemont’s goals and activities see the Alliance’s Roadmap.
+For a description of Rosemont’s goals and activities see the Alliance’s Strategic Directions.

 No, while we encourage all libraries to provide access to their collections, there are no requirements for “monograph only” EAST Retention Partners to make their serial and journal holdings available to other EAST or Rosemont Shared Print Alliance members.

 42. Are EAST Serials and Journals Retention Partners expected to lend monographs as well as serial and journal titles to Rosemont members?

 No, the Rosemont Shared Print Alliance is focussed solely on serials and journals retention.
 As such, the expectation to make material accessible to fellow Rosemont members and the associated Rosemont Access Principles only applies to serial and journal titles, not print monographs.
 As with all access, however, EAST encourages the member libraries to lend broadly across its circulating collection.

 43. Are we required to lend titles we haven't committed to retain?

 Serials and Journals Retention Partners agree to make EAST retained materials available for circulation to other EAST and Rosemont libraries.
 We support a principle of extending those borrowing privileges as broadly as possible, rather than limiting lending to EAST retained materials.